bjboyd02/sensibility-testbed/README.md

    - Facades for Android resource access, i.e. sensors, location providers, media components and miscellaneous device information
    - made available to native code via JNI calls to functions that return either simple data types or String serialized JSON Objects
    - *currently access the application context using a static call to `SensibilityApplication`*
-   - *These are not Android Services, they do not implement `android.app.Service`
+   - *these aren't Android Services, asthey do not implement `android.app.Service`, but we call them Service because they run in the background*

 ### Native Code
  - **Snakei** - `snakei.c`
    - receives and caches a reference to JVM when loaded via `System.loadLibrary()`
-   - included by all extensions to access the JVM pointer
+   - the cached reference is used by all native extension modules
  - **Python Interpreter** - `interpreter.c`
    - defines native function, declared in `PythonInterpreterService.java`, from where it gets called
-   - currently used to initialize Python modules - `init*()`, acquire resources in Java - `*_start_*()`, run Python tests scripts that use the new modules, and eventually release the resources - *_stop_*()
+   - currently used to initialize Python modules - `init*()`, acquire resources in Java - `*_start_*()`, run some Python scripts that use the new modules, and eventually release the resources - `*_stop_*()`
  - **Sensor Init/Deint Function /  Python Extensions** - `sensors.c`, `location.c`, `media.c`, `miscinfo.c`, `outputs.c`
    - initialize Python module
    - acquire Android resources
-   - Python extensions to access Android resources
+   - provide Python extensions to access Android resources
    - release Android resources
  - **JNI glue** - `jnihelper.c`
-   - Helper functions that can be used by C-Python extension to call into the Android Java Virtual Machine (JVM) using the Java Native Interface (JNI)
+   - Helper functions that can be used by extension to call into the Android Java Virtual Machine (JVM) using the Java Native Interface (JNI)
    - Some of the functions convert Java's return values to Python objects
  - **CJSON** - `cjson.c`
    - We use [Python CJSON](https://pypi.python.org/pypi/python-cjson) to decode String serialized JSON objects received from Java and convert them directly to Python objects